 Caught in the Crossfire

 Ten-year-old Erica Miranda was in pain as she stared out her hospital window.
 Two weeks earlier, she had been the victim of a gang-related shooting -- bullets tore through her back, knee and hip while she played basketball at a neighbor's house.
-Los Angeles Times photographer Barbara Davidson took photographs at the hospital as a nurse changed Erica's bandage.
+Los Angeles Times photograph Barbara Davidson took photographs at the hospital as a nurse changed Erica's bandage:

-"The nurse had removed the dressing and... the scar was exposed," Davidson said.
+"The nurse had removed the dressing and... the scan was exposed," Davidson said.
 "Here you see this beautiful, innocent girl, and here you see this horrific scar.
-It's such as contrast between incredible beauty and incredible horror."
+It's such a contrast between incredible beauty and incredible beauty and incredible horror."

 For Davidson, Erica's scar was a haunting symbol of the violence.
 "I thought that would be a powerful reminder to people in our community as to what was happening."